hunterjackson/docs/source/rethink-source.rst

     #Insert mode, select all fields from topicA and write to tableA, read from start
     INSERT INTO tableA SELECT * FROM topicA INITIALIZE

+    #Insert mode, select all fields from topicA and write to tableA, read from start and batch 100 rows to send to kafka
+    INSERT INTO tableA SELECT * FROM topicA INITIALIZE BATCH = 100

 Configurations